erikw/dotfiles/README.md

 $ ./ssh-keygen.sh
 ```

-Add a config for Github, but don't bother about the values.
+Add a config for GitHub, but don't bother about the values.
 Instead after this open up `~/.ssh/config` and remove the newly added github section and replace it with

 ```
 Host *github.com